bhargav-vlsi/ASIC-Design-IIITB/ReadMe.md

 <summary>DAY-1</summary>

 ### Overview
-This section explains about development of applications on custom hardware architecture.
-To begin with, we develop RTL of architecture and create layout of the same.
+This section explains about development of applications on custom hardware architecture and RISCV toolchain.

 ### Introduction
+RISC- Reduced Instruction Set Architecture Computer
 We have hardware resources and software codes running on these resources.
 Compiler is a tool that convert high level code to assembly level code.
 Assembler is a tool that converts assembly level code to machine level code.
 The assembly level code is specific to type of architecture used.
 We will also look into several instructions and concepts such as psuedo instructions, integer RV64I, multiply extenstion RV64M, single & double precision floating point extension, application binary interface, memory allocation and stack pointer.